 Ethical Consumer Magazine released an issue which talks about the impact of palm oil, which you can have a look at here (Issue 165 March/April 2017).

-Rainforest Foundation UK and the Ethical Consumer Magazine joined up in 2015 to write about different products which use sustainable and unsustainable products – you can click her to read their ‘Palm Oil Guide’, a more updated link is here.
-‘Say No To Palm Oil’ also have a page which talks about actions we can also take to try and make a difference which you can access here.
+Rainforest Foundation UK and the Ethical Consumer Magazine joined up in 2015 to write about different products which use sustainable and unsustainable products and have updated this here.

 Ethical Consumer.
 (2016).
 Rainforest Foundation and Ethical Consumer Palm Oil Campaign.
 Available here.